docQodly/docs/docs/customComponent/overview.md

 Custom components are managed in Qodly Studio to match the performance of built-in components, mitigating any potential drawbacks associated with response and interaction times.
 :::

-## Community Custom Components
+## Community's Custom Components

-The growing Qodly developer community creates amazing custom components and makes them available online for free download.
-If you want to share your custom components with the community, please contribute on the [**Custom Components for Qodly Studio**](https://github.com/qodly/custom-components) page.
+The Qodly developer community is actively expanding, with members continuously crafting innovative custom components.
+These components are generously shared for free download within the community.
+If you're interested in contributing your custom components to this collective effort, we invite you to do so on the [**Custom Components for Qodly Studio page**](https://github.com/qodly/custom-components).